 - The “Help me!
 My solution/app is broken” buyer

-Clearly defined goals in terms of ROI and understanding of strategy mitigate risk among all the buyers but style of communication, pricing models, and methodology may differ per the specific needs of each buyer in question.
-For example, an experienced buyer may have a clear idea of what the end goal is and may require less hand holding whereas the “Help me” buyer may require special attention via a partner that is able to temporarily work on-site or share office space.
-In each case, if the buyer is able to make the smartest mobility solution possible, there is little that can stall value creation when it comes time for problem solving.
+Clearly defined goals in terms of ROI and understanding of strategy mitigate risk among all the buyers but the style of communication, pricing models, and methodology may differ per the specific needs of each buyer in question.
+For example, an experienced buyer may have a clear idea of what the end goal is and may require less hand-holding whereas the “Help me” buyer may require special attention via a partner that is able to temporarily work on-site or share office space.
+In each case, if the buyer is able to make the smartest mobility solution possible, there is little that can stall value creation when it comes time for problem-solving.

 As mobility solutions go, some companies choose to do nothing at all and risk succumbing to the market, effectively missing opportunities and the value that comes with each.
 Others may attempt to mobilize their website – approaching mobility as an extension of the web rather than as a way to maintain a constant connection to the customer or increase efficiency among colleagues.
 Some companies choose to carry their own mobile flag and spark a development effort in house but in cases where mobility is not a core competency, a “build and forget” reality seems to persist, causing a world of issues that may result in total failure.
 Many typical solutions are just that… typical.
 Many development firms seem to focus on technology without fully understanding their client’s business.

 As I mentioned, some of the best mobile solutions stem from the realization that “there’s got to be a better way!”
 A better solution is one that comes with expert focus from the right partner, working to serve the end-user in such a way that is right-sized for the enterprise.
 Better solutions don’t always mean buying the latest or most expensive technology.
 A better solution comes from a partner that has considered innovative use cases, applying goals, opportunities, and needs toward the strategy.